Overcoming Emotional Roadblocks to Leadership Effectiveness

 Integrating Therapy Into Leadership Practice

-Specialized is designed to complement, not interrupt, leadership responsibilities.
-Leaders learn to:
+I offer specialized therapy designed to complement, not interrupt, leadership responsibilities.
+You will learn to:

 - Identify stress and burnout signals early